 The Acatenango volcano hike in Guatemala

 Guatemala is the country of volcanoes.
 You will find inactive and sleeping ones but also many active volcanoes.
 And the cool thing is that you don’t have to do a lot, to actually see them.
 You can admire these giants from Antigua, Quetzaltenango, Lake Atitlan and from the plane, when flying over the country.
 But for a volcano that spews lava right in front of you, you have to put in a little more effort.
-Like hiking the Acatenango volcano, to enjoy the eruptions of the Fuego!
+Like hiking the Acatenango volcano.
+To enjoy the most incredible eruptions of the Fuego volcano!

 Since I had heard many different stories about the Acatenango hike in Guatemala, I was not sure what to expect.
 I went on a few tough hikes in the past, including the 4-day Inca trail and Salkantay trek in Peru and the multi-day trek to the lost city of the Tayrona in Colombia.
 I found the hike in Colombia quite intense because of the heat and humid environment.
 But hiking in the mountains is something that I am used to do and absolutely love.
-Besides that, the Acatenango volcano only takes two days.
+Besides that, the Acatenango volcano hike only takes two days.
 And you will be back already the second day in the afternoon.
 But still, you won’t know until you’ve experienced it!
+After doing some proper research on reliable tour agencies, I decided to head out with Old Town Outfitters.

 Acatenango Guatemala ( 3,976m / 13,044ft )